fablabnk/AutomaticPlantWatering/README.md

 Our baseline goal for the workshop is to get our motor running and write code to time-release water from an upright bottle.
 If we all get there, then great!

 Where you take the project after reaching the baseline is up to you.
 Some ideas include:
-- Using capacitive soil sensors to release the water only when the soil is dry
+- Using a capacitive soil sensor to release the water only when the soil is dry
 - Optimising the project for minimal power usage (e.g. powering down when not in use)
 - Exploring solar power
 - Collecting and/or serving plant-watering statistics